dieselfox1/fincommerce/plugins/fincommerce/client/blocks/docs/contributors/javascript-testing.md

 End-to-end tests are implemented in `tests/e2e-tests/specs/`.

-Since these drive the user interface, they need to run against a test environment - i.e. a web server running WordPress, Woo and blocks plugin, with a known state/configuration.
+Since these drive the user interface, they need to run against a test environment - i.e. a web server running finpress, Woo and blocks plugin, with a known state/configuration.

 To set up to run e2e tests: